 We find that children excel more in the class and have a better focus when parents are not directly by the pool/lesson.

-Classes taking place in the 25yd Benson Pool (25yd): Please be advised that we will be allowing parents & guardians to view their child’s lesson from a designated on-deck seating area in the Benson (25 yd) pool. .
+Parents & guardians may view their child’s lesson from a designated on-deck seating area.
 All parents/guardians in the on-deck viewing area must adhere to the Ministry of Health Regulations for Swimming Pools.
-Thank-you for your understanding!
+Thank-you for your understanding.

 What is the ratio of swimmers to instructors?